 We will deal with the coronavirus in the same way: We want to use the new vacuum creatively and effectively and work on alternative concepts for your and our own events.
 Over the next few weeks, we will present you with recommendations, share our experiences (including, but not exclusively, virtual events) and try to come up with ideas that have probably not existed before.
 In a spirit of partnership and positive cooperation, we are now looking for solutions together with you - our customers, friends and partners.

 In times of Covid-19 the advantages of digitalization are obvious.
 Digitalizing events is no easy task, but it can be a long-term solution that outlasts the crisis itself.
 Organizers are already relying on live streaming.
-The most recent example: last week James Blunt played his first "ghost concert" in the empty Elbphilharmonie in Hamburg.
-Due to the coronavirus none of the 2.100 spectators were allowed in, but between 7,000 and 21,000 streamed the concert live.
 So perhaps the forced digitalization of the industry will herald a new beginning?
 Perhaps we need to find ways to organize community feelings and experiences differently?

 Event-specific sources, legal information and recommendations can be found here: